kjlisby/train_elevator/README.md

 Version 2:
 ![](Diagram_v2.jpg)

 I was at first almost done with the WIFI version, which uses a Web browser as UI.
-But because of weak WIFI connection, I abandoned that idea and instead began the Serial version, which simply connects via the USB port of the ESP32 to a PC and communicates directly with either JMRI (Java Model Railroad Interface) or the Python based UI.
+But because of weak WIFI connection, I abandoned that idea and instead began the serial version, which simply connects via the USB port of the ESP32 to a PC and communicates directly with either JMRI (Java Model Railroad Interface) or the Python based UI.
 Or for that matter, the serial monitor in the Arduino IDE can be used as a command-line.
 Note that the SD card is not used by the serial version.
 So I have removed that.

 Arduino Libraries used (for serial elevator version):
 - AccelStepper by Mike McCauley